Learn More About the Home Inspection Process

 9. WHAT WATER TEST SHOULD I CHOOSE?

-If you are testing a private well and have no other recent (within a year) test data from the owner, we recommend the comprehensive test, which includes a variety of metals, inorganic substances, and about 60 toxic organic chemicals.
+If you are testing a private well and have no other recent (within a year) test data from the owner, we recommend a comprehensive test, which includes a variety of metals, inorganic substances, and about 60 toxic organic chemicals.
 The comprehensive test also includes radon in water, which has recently come under scrutiny at the EPA.
 If the home is located near a farm, apple orchard, or recreational lake, it is advisable to consider testing for pesticides as well.
+In addition, there is a relatively new class of chemical contaminants, known as PFAS (polyflourinated Alkyl Substances) that are showing up in both private and municipal water supplies and a separate test for PFAS is also recommended.
+See the section on water quality testing for more information on this.

 10. HOW MUCH DOES A HOME INSPECTION COST?